dseeni/TechArtDemos/README.md

 <li>2.
 Edge ring selection is triggered, selecting the interior edge loops.</li>
 <li>3.
 The original selection is excluded from the current ring selection.</li>
 <li>4.
 This interior edge ring is extended full edge loops and deleted.</li>
 <li>5.
-Vertex IDs have changed due to topological modification of the mesh.</li>
+Edge and Vertex IDs have changed due to topological modification of the mesh.</li>
 	<ul>
 	<li>Using each original edge's World-Space coordinates, edge centers are
 	calculated and projected to the mesh via Maya API calls to MPointOnMesh.</li>